Yörük Ali Efe: Fighting for independence

 On 15 May 1919, Greek forces captured İzmir and immediately set out to occupy a larger territory in Turkey's Aegean Region.
 Yöruk Ali organized meetings with the cooperation of other Efes in the region such as "Kıllıoğlu Hüseyin Efe" and grouped most zeybeks of Aydın region under his command.
 On 16 June 1919 he made a surprise attack on a Greek garrison based in Malgaç train station.
 The garrison was completely destroyed and ammunition and supplies were captured.
 This was the first victory for the Turkish side in Greco-Turkish War (1919-1922).

 Following a decision made in common by all Efes of Aydın, Yörük Ali and the zeybeks under his command attacked Aydın to recapture the town.
 On 30 June, his militias entered the city and held it for four days.
 But the reinforced Greek Army re-occupied the city on 4 June.
 Yoruk Ali continued the guerilla warfare against the Greek Army until his forces were enrolled within the ranks of the re-organized Turkish Army.

 In November 1920,Yoruk Ali Efe was assigned by the Turkish National Assembly to form a battalion under his command and was given the colonel's rank.
 His group voluntarily joined the Turkish Army under the appellation, "Aydın National Regiment" ("Milli Aydın Alayı").
 He served as a colonel in Turkish Army throughout the Turkish War of Independence.

+Massacres and war crimes

+During the Battle of Aydin, Yörük Ali Efe and his gang committed multiple massacres, rapes and other crimes against Greek civilians.
+Around 3,000 Aydın Greeks, including men, women, and children, were murdered.
+In addition, 800 women and children were deported to inland Anatolia.

+George William Rendel, a contemporary to the Battle, reported on the massacres of Yörük Ali Efe's gang against the Greeks:

+The greater part of its [Aydın's] inhabitants were killed, some being shot, others pierced with red hot irons, others cut to pieces and others put to death with the cruelest tortures.
+The inhabitants’ property was plundered, virgins were carried off to the mountains, and Aydin is a vast cemetery.
+After the destruction of Aydin 800 women and children were sent off by railway to Nazli and Denizli on June 18th and 19th 1919.

+Arnold J. Toynbee refused to sugarcoat what the Turks did to Greek noncombatants: “Women and children were hunted like rats from house to house, and civilians [...] were slaughtered in batches—shot or knifed or hurled over a cliff. [...]
+Many of the women...were violated.”